sonifriday/making_ofs/README.md

+Hey everyone, this is @sonifridays tutorial page!

-In this repository, we'd like to show you some of our code!
-You can try it out with Sonic Pi: https://sonic-pi.net/
+In this repository, we'd like to show you some of our code so you can try it out yourself.
+We will mostly provide ruby code, you can use it with Sonic Pi: https://sonic-pi.net/